MMunibas/MDCM/README.md

 * -ncmax: define highest number of charges to fit for this fragment
 * -atom: define a comma-separated list of atom indices to be fitted without spaces (indices correspond to atom ordering in cube files).
 * -ntry: set number of complete fitting runs.
 As the fitting code involves making random "mutations" to existing populations of candidate solutions, better results may be obtained by repeating the fitting process a few times and selecting the best result
-* -frames: if fitting to multiple conformers, reference axis frames must be defined
+* -frames: if fitting to multiple conformers, reference axis frames must be defined (optional)
-* -converge: user-specified convergence criterion based on change in RMSE over time
+* -converge: user-specified convergence criterion based on change in RMSE over time (optional)
+* -gpu: use a GPU to evaluate the ESP (optional)
-* -v: verbose output
+* -v: verbose output (optional)

 Fitting fragments allows efficient fitting of models with too many charges to fit efficiently all at once.
 The molecule is divided into fragments by the user, to create fragments that are as large as possible while remaining computationally manageable.
 The total number of charges to fit for each fragment can be defined as a range, but it is preferable to run a separate fit for each number of charges to allow efficient parallelization.